Azure/kubeflow-labs/6-tfjob/README.md

         mountPath: <MOUNT_PATH>
  volumes:
   - name: azurefile
-    azureFile:
-      secretName: azure-secret
-      shareName: tensorflow
-      readOnly: false
+    persistentVolumeClaim:
+      claimName: azurefile
 ```

 Update your template from exercise 1 to mount the Azure File share into your container,and create your new job.
-Note that by default our container saves everything into `/app/tf_files` so that's the value you will want to use for `MOUNT_PATH`.
+Note that by default our container saves everything into `/tmp/tensorflow` so that's the value you will want to use for `MOUNT_PATH`.

 Once the container starts running, if you go to the Azure Portal, into your storage account, and browse your `tensorflow` file share, you should see something like that: